udexon/GOQ/Q2_Media_Control.md

 e.g.

-- GOQ_Q4: How may one model the mechanism of a programming writing programs?
+- GOQ_Q4: How may one model the mechanisms of a programmer writing programs?

 - Answer: https://github.com/udexon/GOEHDOM/blob/master/Homoiconicity.md

+As you can see, a question is more informative than a subject heading which is usually an incomplete sentence.
+Further, a question may have more than one answers.
+Related questions may be easily group together for further analysis or exploration.